AAPA CME Accreditation

 - PAs are truly welcome and valued.
 The activity is not intended for physicians only.

-- Plan the activity in accordance with AAPA CME Criteria (PDF), in compliance with ACCME Standards for Commercial Support.
+- Plan the activity in accordance with AAPA CME Criteria (PDF), in compliance with ACCME Standards for Integrity and Independence in Accredited Continued Education.

 - Apply for AAPA approval prior to the event or activity launch date.
 AAPA does not grant retroactive approval for activities.